logo

 app.file_callback = FileIO

-As you can see, this example works, but it is so bad solution of your problem.
-Little bit better solution will be, if you store files only if exist and only to special separate dictionary, which could be configurable.
-That you need use to factory to create file_callback.
-In next example is written own form processing, which is not important, when file_callback could be set via Application property.
+As you can see, this example works, but it is a poor solution to your problem.
+A better solution is to store files only if they do not already exist, in a configurable directory.
+You need to use a factory to create file_callback.
+The following example shows custom form processing; however, this is not necessary since file_callback can be set directly via an Application property.

 from io import FileIO